Kiwix JS Windows

 Licence information

-Copyright 2013-2019 Mossroy, Peter-x, Jaifroid, sharun-s and other contributors
+Copyright 2013-2023 Jaifroid, Mossroy, Peter-x and other contributors

 Jaifroid for adaptation and development of the app on the Universal Windows, Electron, NWJS and PWA Platforms